-- Unlicensed family entertainment centre (FEC) gaming machine permits (Statement of principles with regard to permits - Schedule 10, Paragraph 7 of the Act) - 1.1 It is possible to apply to the Council to provide gaming machines where no premises licence is held.
+- 1. Unlicensed family entertainment centre (FEC) gaming machine permits (Statement of principles with regard to permits Schedule 10, Paragraph 7 of the Act) - 1.1 It is possible to apply to the Council to provide gaming machines where no premises licence is held.
 It should be noted that the applicant must show that the premises will be wholly or mainly used for making gaming machines available for use (Section 238). - 1.2 The Gambling Act 2005 states that a licensing authority may prepare a statement of principles that they propose to consider in determining the suitability of an applicant for a permit and, in preparing this statement, and/or considering applications, it need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Gambling Commission under section 25.
-The Gambling Commission's Guidance also states: 'In their three year principles statement, licensing authorities may include a statement of principles that they propose to apply when exercising their functions in considering applications for permits...., licensing authorities will want to give weight to matters relating to child protection issues.' (paragraph 24.6) - 1.3 The Guidance also states: '...An application for a permit may be granted only if the licensing authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application....Licensing authorities might wish to consider asking applicants to demonstrate: - a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FEC's; - that the applicant has no relevant convictions (these are set out in Schedule 7 of the Act); and - that staff are trained to have a full understanding of the maximum stakes and prizes. (paragraph 24.7)
+The Gambling Commission's Guidance also states: 'In its statement of policy, a licensing authority may include a statement of principles that it proposes to apply when exercising their functions in considering applications for permits...., licensing authorities may wish to give weight to matters relating to protection of children from being harmed or exploited by gambling and to ensure that staff supervision adequately reflects the level of risk to this group.... a plan for the unlicensed FEC must be submitted.' (paragraph 24.8) - 1.3 The Guidance also states: '...An application for a permit may be granted only if the licensing authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted on the application....'
+The licensing authority may also consider asking applicants to demonstrate: - a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FEC's; - that the applicant has no relevant convictions (these are set out in Schedule 7 of the Act); and - that employees are trained to have a full understanding of the maximum stakes and prizes. (paragraph 24.9)